CPT Codes: What They Are, How They Work, and Why They Matter

 If any of those elements are wrong—or missing—your clean claim becomes a dirty claim, and dirty claims don’t get paid on time.

-Clean claims don’t just help your practice.
-They help your team.
+A smooth, clean claim submission process helps your practice avoid delays and lets your team focus on patient care instead of rework.
 Your billers aren’t wasting hours fixing preventable errors.
 Your front desk isn’t stuck on the phone with insurance companies.
 And your patients?
 They’re not getting surprise balance bills from something that should’ve been covered.

 Here’s a frustrating but true reality: Just because a CPT code is valid doesn’t mean every insurance company will cover it.